-Chemical element is tungsten, is in sixth group of periodic system, has an atomic mass of 183.84.
-It is one of heaviest metals.
-It was obtained from tungsten anhydride, by reducing it with carbon.
-It has light gray color with metallic sheen.
-It is found in nature exclusively in mixture with several stable isotopes, with mass numbers from 180 to 186.
+The chemical element tungsten is in the sixth group of the periodic system, and has an atomic weight of 183.84.
+It is one of the heaviest metals.
+It has been obtained from tungsten anhydride by reducing it with carbon.
+It has a light gray color with metallic luster.
+In nature it occurs exclusively in mixtures with several stable isotopes, with mass numbers from 180 to 186.

 |№ 74||183,84||0, 2, 3, 4, 5, 6||19,25||3422°С||5500°С||191|

-As early as 17th century, Europeans knew wolframite and scheelite — most common tungsten minerals.
-In its pure form, tungsten was isolated only at end of 18th century, but remained laboratory rarity for long time, until in 1847 Oxland patented production of tungsten acid, sodium tungstate and tungsten from cassiterite.
-10 years later, Oxland patented production of tungsten iron alloys, which formed basis of modern high-speed steels.
-However, for almost half century, it was not possible to introduce these developments into production due to high cost price.
-In Russia, tungsten steel was first smelted in Urals in 1865.
-At end of 19th century, acute need for alloy and tool steels led to launch of high-speed steel line at Bethlehem Steel.
-In 1900, samples of these alloys were presented at World Exhibition in Paris, affecting metallurgists of all developed countries.
-At beginning of XX century, Edison guessed to use tungsten filament in incandescent lamps.
-This was beginning of use of tungsten in electrical engineering.
-Today, tungsten has ceased to be rarity and has taken strong place in everyday life.
-You can buy it at most affordable prices.
+As early as the 17th century Europeans knew wolframite and scheelite, the most common tungsten minerals.
+Pure tungsten was isolated only at the end of the 18th century, but remained a laboratory rarity for a long time before Oxland patented the production of tungstic acid, sodium tungstate, and tungsten from cassiterite in 1847.
+Ten years later Oxland patented the production of iron-tungsten alloys that formed the basis of today's high-speed steels.
+But for almost half a century it was impossible to put these developments into production because of the high cost of production.
+Tungsten steel was melted for the first time in the Urals in 1865.
+At the end of the 19th century the urgent need for alloyed and tool steels resulted in the start-up of a line of high-speed steels at Bethlehem Steel.
+In 1900 samples of these alloys were exhibited at the World's Fair in Paris, astonishing metallurgists of all developed countries.
+At the beginning of the XX century Edison guessed to use a tungsten filament in incandescent lamps.
+This was the beginning of the use of tungsten in electrical engineering.
+Today, tungsten is no longer a rarity and has taken a firm place in everyday life.
+It can be purchased at the most reasonable prices.

-W belongs to group of refractory metals.
-All elements in this group are characterized by high melting point (more than 2500 ° K) and high density index (above 8 g/m3).
-Along with this, tungsten has high hardness index of 3430 MPa.
-Also, this metal, in comparison with other refractory elements located in this group of periodic system, has highest boiling point of 5828°K (5555°C).
-Among metals of this group, tungsten is one of most expensive.
+W belongs to the group of refractory metals.
+All elements in this group are characterized by a high melting point (over 2500 ° K) and high density (above 8 g/m3).
+Along with this, tungsten has a high hardness index of 3430 MPa and has the highest boiling point of 5828°K (5555°C) as compared to the other refractory elements in this group of the periodic table.
+Among the metals of this group, tungsten is one of the most expensive.

-Typically, tungsten is used in two forms.
-First type is porous metal impregnated with copper or silver.
-Thanks to impregnation, metal is better suited to cutting at speed that can reach 600 m/min.
-If we compare with second type of tungsten — malleable and undoped, then latter has maximum cutting speed of 90 m/min.
+As a rule, tungsten is used in two kinds.
+The first type is a porous metal impregnated with copper or silver.
+Because of the impregnation, the metal is better able to be cut at speeds that can reach 600 m/min.
+If we compare it with the second kind of tungsten, malleable and unalloyed, the latter has a maximum cutting speed of 90 m/min.

 In addition, tungsten alloys are divided into: monophase and heterophase.
-Monophasic alloys are considered alloys doped with certain chemical elements (molybdenum, chromium, rhenium, etc.).
-Most durable is alloy, which contains 15% molybdenum.
-Most ductile alloy is obtained by alloying rhenium, its percentage in alloy is about 26%.
-As for price of tungsten of this kind, it is slightly lower compared to porous metals.
+Monophase alloys are considered alloys alloyed with some chemical elements (molybdenum, chromium, rhenium, etc.).
+The strongest is an alloy that contains 15% of molybdenum.
+The most ductile alloy is obtained by alloying with rhenium, its percentage in the alloy is about 26%.
+As for the price of this type of tungsten, it is slightly lower compared to porous metals.

-Heterophase alloys include those containing carbon and zirconium (niobium) in percentage of 0.20-0.60 and 0.2-0.6, respectively.
-At temperatures below 2300 ° C, highly dispersed carbide particles are released from such alloys, thereby increasing high-temperature strength.
-Such alloys are also called dispersion hardened.
+Heterophase alloys include those that include carbon and zirconium (niobium) at percentages of 0.20-0.60 and 0.2-0.6, respectively.
+At temperatures below 2300 ° C of such alloys is a highly dispersed carbide particles, which increases high-temperature strength, such alloys are also called a dispersion-strengthened.

-Along with this, there are several more groups, such as: TTK and TK.
-TTK — this alloy contains titanium and tantalum carbides.
-They are used for processing heat-resistant steels and titanium alloys.
+Along with this, there are several other groups, such as: TTK and TK.
+TTK-This alloy contains titanium carbides and tantalum.
+They are used for heat resistant steels and titanium alloys.

-Alloy of TK group differs from TTK in that only titanium carbide is present in its composition.
-These alloys are used when working with carbon steels by turning and milling.
+Alloy of the TK group differs from TTK by the fact that it contains only titanium carbide.
+These alloys are used when working with carbon steels, by turning and milling.

-Due to high cost of tungsten, it is often used without tungsten alloys, they include titanium carbides and other refractory metals (nickel, molybdenum, etc.).
+Due to the high cost of tungsten, tungsten-free alloys are often used, their composition includes titanium carbides and other refractory metals (nickel, molybdenum, etc.).

-More than 60% of mined tungsten is used for manufacture of stainless alloyed, tool special steels.
-Often, tungsten scrap serves for these purposes.
-Tungsten non-consumable electrodes are used for welding all types of steel on alternating and direct current.
-Thanks to special coloring of electrodes (golden, red, blue, gray, etc.), it is possible to distinguish what type of alloys they are intended for and what type of current can be used.
+More than 60% of tungsten mined is used for the production of stainless steel alloys and special tool steels.
+Often tungsten scrap is used for these purposes.
+Tungsten non-consumable electrodes are used for welding all types of steels in alternating and direct current.
+Thanks to the special coloring of the electrodes (gold, red, blue, gray

-For many years, heat-resistant tungsten alloys have been used for heat-resistant coating of equipment parts.
-Exceptional refractoriness and minimal surface evaporation make it possible to use this metal for filament bulbs.
-Some chemical plants use it as catalyst in organic synthesis.
-Along with this, tungsten compounds are used as heat-resistant lubricant, as dyes for fabrics that enhance water resistance and fire resistance.
+For many years, heat-resistant tungsten alloys have been used for heat-resistant coating of technical parts.
+Its exceptional refractoriness and minimal surface evaporation allow this metal to be used for electric lamp filaments.
+Some chemical companies use it as a catalyst in organic synthesis.
+In addition, tungsten compounds are used as a heat-resistant lubricant, as dyes for fabrics that enhance water resistance and flame retardancy.

-LLC Elektrovek-steel sells wide range of heat-resistant metal products.
-Our representative offices are located in Russia and Ukraine.
-You can make purchase without leaving your office through Company's website.
-Technological equipment of each stage of production allows you to fulfill individual orders if basic version of product does not satisfy you.
-We carry out high-quality orders of non-standard parameters, terms of their implementation are minimal.
-For bulk purchases discounts.
+Evek GmbH sells a wide range of heat-resistant rolled metal products.
+Our representative offices are located.
+You can make a purchase without leaving your office, through the Company's website.
+The technological configuration of each stage of production allows you to make individual orders, if the basic execution of products does not satisfy you.
+We carry out quality orders of non-standard parameters, the terms of their performance are minimal.
+We provide discounts for bulk purchases.